 Obsessive compulsive disorder (OCD) is when your child's brain gets stuck on the repeat button, obsessively replaying certain thoughts and behaviors.
-There are different subtypes of OCD, and Just Right OCD is another subtype or specific manifestation, where one can't tolerate feelings of imperfection.
+There are different kinds of OCD, and Just Right OCD is a specific manifestation where one can't tolerate feelings of imperfection.

 In people with Just Right OCD, obsessive thoughts and compulsive behaviors are often centered around achieving a sense of things being “just right” or perfect according to a person's internal standards or rituals.